 “It has a snack or a salt lick or an apple mineral lick in the middle of it and you can attach it to their stall,” she says.
 “So, when they lick it or bite it, it moves around so they have to play with it.”

-Even though the horse toys suggested are durable, Rice notes that they are still made of plastic and can eventually break down.
+Even though the horse toys are designed to be durable, Rice notes that they can eventually break down.
 For this reason, a horse should be supervised while playing with them.

 “You obviously don’t want them swallowing any pieces so it’s very important that if you notice your horse’s toys start to fall apart, that you remove them or replace them with new toys,” she says.